 2. Find out if you can upgrade

-3. Open control panel to locate your position
+3. Open the control panel to locate your position

 With your additional memory on hand, it’s time to upgrade your laptop’s memory, a pretty straightforward process.
 First of all, turn off the laptop and unplug the adapter.

-However, before touching any component in the computer, touch any metal surface inside the computer (for example, the back of the hard drive or the metal tip for another component).
+However, before touching any computer component, touch any metal surface inside the computer (for example, the back of the hard drive or the metal tip for another element).
 This will release any damaging static electricity from your body.

 4. Remove memory if necessary